Colby-hin/aws-least-privilege-audit/README.md

 I created a controlled AWS test environment with several IAM identities, each representing a different privilege scenario, then ran a Python and Boto3 analyzer against the account.
 The analyzer assigned a risk score to each IAM user and role and generated findings, recommendations, a JSON report, and a CSV summary.

-This project was completed as part of a GRC Engineering Club lab.
-The original instructional materials and source code are not included in this repository — what you'll find here is my implementation, testing process, results, and lessons learned.

 ---